The do’s and don’ts of location-based compensation

 When deciding how much to pay your employees, one critical question to ask is whether it makes more sense to provide geo-based or location-agnostic compensation.

 With salary-by-location pay models, companies adjust salaries according to where an employee lives.
-This allows companies to save on labor costs while still offering salaries that are competitive and capable of attracting top talent.
+This allows companies to save on labor costs while still offering salaries that are locally competitive and capable of attracting top talent.

 The alternative to location-based pay is a location-agnostic pay model, in which every worker is paid the same rate for the same job, regardless of their location.
 Location-agnostic pay models can be national or global.